olip78/portfolio/dynamic_pricing/README.md

 # Final project of Dynamic pricing module of Hard ML specialization

 ## Task
-Build a dynamic pricing service for 1,000 products aimed at profit maximisation.
+Build a dynamic pricing service for 1,000 products aimed at profit maximization.
 The service is tested on a sales simulator, that models 29 days sales / buying activity.

 For a single SKU (product) the task can be formulated as the following optimization problem: